DavidWich/mt21-backend-db/README.md

 ## Backend: MongoDB

-This project shows the command to install the database.
+This project shows the commands to install, launch and initialize the database.

-Docker is required to run this command.
+Docker is required.

 ### Usage